Zucchini “Apple” Pie (Mock Apple Pie Made with Zucchini)

 This post may contain affiliate links.
 Read my full disclosure here.

-A great use for overgrown zucchini, this zucchini apple pie (zapple pie) is a twist on the classic mock apple pie using sliced zucchini.
+This zucchini apple pie (zapple pie) is a twist on the classic mock apple pie using sliced zucchini.
+It’s a great way to use up those giant club-sized zucchini.

 The first time I made zapple pie, I served it for dessert when the neighbors came to visit.
-They didn’t believe that the pie was made with zucchini and not apples.
-It’s a great way to use up those giant club-sized zucchini.
+They didn’t believe that the pie was made with zucchini and not apple, because it tasted just like apple pie.

-One zucchini about a foot long should be enough for one nine inch pie.
+One big zucchini about a foot long should be enough for one nine inch pie.
 Don’t use young zucchini – they taste too much like veggies.

 zucchini apple pie slice